Christian People's Party (Peru): National Unity (2001–2010)

-2007 to 2010

 In 2007, Ántero Flores Aráoz, the former president of the party, said in a disgraceful way that he would like to run for the Presidency of the Republic, as long as his party accredits it.
 He was accused of having a little brotherly and loyal behavior with the leader and members of the party, so he finally resigned from the PPC.
 Soon after, he was appointed permanent ambassador of Peru to the OAS.
 Lourdes Flores ran for mayor of Lima in the municipal elections of Lima in 2010, being defeated by Susana Villarán.